The ecommerce business industry is exploding. Brick and mortar stores that temporarily closed may never open again.

-Once you’ve legally registered your business and started thinking about design, you need to register your domain name and any redirect URLs that might be relevant.
-You’re going to need the design info you settled on in the last step now, when you finally build your store.
+Once you’re officially an ecommerce business owner, you need to register your domain name and any redirect URLs that might be relevant.
+You’re going to need the website design info you settled on in the last step now, when you finally build your storefront.

 Whatever design you chose needs to be compatible with your ecommerce software, too.

 There are literally hundreds of ecommerce shopping cart platforms, some are free while others are premium.
 Choosing the right ecommerce software is not easy.
 You need to carefully evaluate things like loading speed, features, compatibility with different payment gateways, compatibility with your business structure, your web developer skills, SEO-friendly features, and more.